Purpose of this Privacy Notice

 Sometimes we will need to share your personal data with third parties and suppliers outside the European Economic Area, such as the USA.
 If we do this, we have received confirmation to ensure your data receives the same protection as if it were being processed inside the European Economic Area.

-Under the GDPR, as a data subject you have the legal right to:
+Under the Data Protection Law, as a data subject you have the legal right to:

 • request access to your personal data (commonly known as a ‘data subject access request’);